 Asia’s first streetlights came up in Bangalore (now Bengaluru) in 05 August 1905 when the city got 100 of them installed at prominent locations.

 Almost in a year, there were 861 streetlights and 1639 domestic connection was made.
 Older Indian people may still remember those days where kerosene lamps used as standbys when the power supply was not something to take for granted.

 In 1752, on a dark day of June afternoon in Philadelphia, the 46 year-old Ben Franklin decided to fly a kite.
-His son William help him in that experiment, they attached his kite to a silk string, tying an iron key at the other end.
+His son William helped him in that experiment, they attached his kite to a silk string, tying an iron key at the other end.

 Finally, as the sky darkened and a thunderstorm approached, they attached a silk ribbon to the key.
 Holding onto the kite by the silk ribbon, Ben flew the kite and once it was up in the air, he retreated into a shed so that he would not get wet.
-The thunder storm cloud passed over Franklin’s kite, where upon the negative charges in the cloud passed onto his kite, down the wet silk string, to the key, and into the jar.
+The thunder storm cloud passed over Franklin’s kite, whereupon the negative charges in the cloud passed onto his kite, down the wet silk string, to the key, and into the jar.

 Franklin still, was unaffected by the negative charges as he was holding the dry silk ribbon, insulating him from the charges on the key.
 When he moved his free hand near the iron key, he received a shock.
 Why?

 Because the negative charges (of electricity or electrons) in the key were so strongly attracted to his body (our body is positively charged), an electric spark jumped from the key to his hand.
-This experiment successfully showed that lightning is a static electricity.
+This experiment successfully showed that lightning is static electricity.
 You can experience this same reaction when you shuffle your feet on a carpet and reach for a metal doorknob.

 Ben Franklin was really fortunate to have survived, after this famous incident, because several other scientists who performed this same kite experiment were electrocuted.